Visualizing Benchmark Results

 Generating UMAP Visualizations

 UMAP (Uniform Manifold Approximation and Projection) is a dimensionality reduction technique that can be used to visualize high-dimensional embeddings.
-The following code demonstrates how to generate UMAP visualizations for embeddings stored in a dataset object:
+The following code demonstrates how to generate UMAP visualizations for a given embedding.

 import scanpy as sc